 This helpful chart from CoinDesk helps to illustrate the correlation between BTC price and the timings of Bitcoin halvings.

-Regardless of its huge market capitalisation, dollar cost averaging into BTC is still considered a sound investment strategy by many.
+Regardless of its huge market capitalisation, dollar cost averaging into a Bitcoin portfolio is still considered a sound investment strategy by many.
 Indeed, several prominent NFL players have started to convert their entire salary into Bitcoin!

 Sean Culkin, of the Kansas City Chiefs, was the first player to take this monumental step.